 22. Pokmon Pinball

-Much more than a cheap cash-in of the Pokmon license, this elaborate spin-off managed to provide a solid pinball experience while staying true to the gotta catch em all mantra of the main series.
+Much more than a cheap cash-in of the Pokemon license, this elaborate spin-off managed to provide a solid pinball experience while staying true to the gotta catch 'em all mantra of the main series.
 Each of the two tables (Red and Blue, naturally) contained various towns and caves you could visit via precise pinball strikes.
-Each area housed unique Pokmon you could catch with an even more challenging gauntlet of pinball tasks.
+Each area housed unique Pokemon you could catch with an even more challenging gauntlet of pinball tasks.
 The skill required made each and every successful capture a momentous occasion.

 21. Gargoyle's Quest